mpintaric55334/xLSTM-RNA-model/README.md

 The work was done for my master thesis at Faculty of Electrical Engineering and Computing and internship at Genome Institute of Singapore.

 Biorxiv paper: [RNA-xLSTM: Evaluating xLSTM as an Alternative Foundation to Transformers in RNA Modeling](https://www.biorxiv.org/content/10.1101/2025.07.14.664653v1.article-metrics)

+NOTE: Pretraining script and data code is not available for public use, this repository contains all other parts of the project.